-- (b) In addition the supplier's consent should be required for: (1) any retransfer of trigger list items or related technology and any transfer referred to under paragraph 10 (a) (2) from any State which does not require full scope safeguards, in accordance with paragraph 4 (a) of these Guidelines, as a condition of supply; (2) any retransfer of the facilities, major critical components, or technology described in paragraph 6; (3) any transfer of facilities or major critical components derived from those items; (4) any retransfer of heavy water or weapons-usable material. - (c) To ensure the consent right as defined under paragraph 10 (b), government to government assurances will be required for any relevant original transfer.
+- (b) In addition the supplier's consent should be required for: - (1) any retransfer of trigger list items or related technology and any transfer referred to under paragraph 9(a) (2) from any State which does not require full scope safeguards, in accordance with paragraph 4(a) of these Guidelines, as a condition of supply;

+- (2) any retransfer of enrichment, reprocessing or heavy water production facilities, equipment or related technology, and for any transfer of facilities or equipment of the same type derived from items originally transferred by the supplier; - (3) any retransfer of heavy water or material usable for nuclear weapons or other nuclear explosive devices. - (c) To ensure the consent right as defined under paragraph 9 (b), government to government assurances will be required for any relevant original transfer.